jorgealvarezguzman/nea-dynamics-lab/README.md

 Deliver the complete working HTML, with understandable code and no placeholder charts, fabricated measurements, or simulated verification results.

 # Context
-**Yes—controlled perturbation comparisons are appropriate, but I would refine the design and substantially qualify my earlier assessment.** A factorial experiment can reveal how model components affect predictions.
+**Controlled perturbation comparisons are appropriate, but I would refine the design and substantially qualify my earlier assessment.** A factorial experiment can reveal how model components affect predictions.
 It cannot, by itself, establish that those predictions are physically accurate.

 My recommendation is to combine **numerical verification, targeted perturbation comparisons, and independent validation**.